MrTwinkleSharma/Conception-Hackathon/README.md

 - A simple tool to generate multi images from a **Image Template** and **DATA**.

 ## Features
+ 0. Python Script along with libraries pillow, opencv, os, zipfile etc were used in this.
  1. It can work on any extension of Image.
  2. Also You can Convert Extension anytime.
+ 3. It takes data in csv format.
- 3. It can Generate Multiple Certificates.
+ 3. It can Generate Multiple Certificates within less time span.
+ 4. You can get output in a Folder as well in a Compressed Zip File (for ease of transfer).

 ## Usage